Why I Don’t Call It “Church Hurt”

 How does Christian nationalism cause harm?

-Christian nationalism merges political power with religious authority, often justifying intolerance, racism, sexism, and homophobia in the name of “Christian values”.
+Christian nationalism merges political power with religious authority, often justifying intolerance, racism, classism, and xenophobia in the name of “Christian values”.
 Survivors of religious trauma frequently identify this as a source of ongoing harm.
 Doctrines such as Seven Mountain Mandate leaves no room whatsoever for other people in society to express their First Amendment right to the freedom of religious expression.
 The First Amendment is for everyone, not just Christians.

 What are signs of spiritual abuse?